 People with drug and alcohol problems are referred to specialist services when appropriate.

-Most of our work is community-based with staff working out of Second Step’s offices in Brunswick Square, Bristol and visiting people in their own homes.
+Most of our work is community-based with staff based at Second Step’s offices in Brunswick Square, Bristol and visiting people in their own homes.
 We also have places for 10 people to stay at Wellbridge House in Brentry, plus six flats in Withywood.
 Clients are encouraged by our skilled staff team to learn strategies to help them reconnect back into their community.
 We will also offer recovery-focused courses and activities for people using the service.

 Who does the service help?

 The service supports people from across Bristol, who are usually referred from community and in-patient mental health services.
 We take referrals from social services, GPs and other voluntary sector agencies across Bristol.
 We are also happy to discuss self-referrals.

 We offer specialist rehabilitation assessment, support and assistance to 100 people with longer-term or more complex mental health problems at any one time.
 We support people for up to 12 months, sometimes for longer, sometimes for less time.
 Some will receive intensive short-term care at Wellbridge House, others will receive longer-term support at home in the community.